catd825/budgetBuddy_frontend/README.md

 # budgetBuddy

 A simple way to create and modify monthly budgets and transactions.
+This is a capstone project for the Flatiron School.

 ## Frontend Prerequisites